 - The role of the Diocesan Clergy Retirement Advisers is concerned with the pastoral care and support of retired clergy and their families, and with the encouragement of any ministry that clergy may wish to offer following their retirement.
 Each Archdeaconry has its own adviser.
-The contact details of the Officers can be found on the diocesan website or from the Diocesan Office 01634 560000. - The Diocesan Secretary can assist you with information about retirement housing, finance and pensions.
-The contact details of the Diocesan Secretary can be found in the on-line Directory or from the Diocesan Office 01634 560000. - The Director of Formation and Ministry arranges the pre-retirement Conferences for clergy and their spouses.
+The contact details of the Officers can be found on the diocesan website or from the Diocesan Office 01634 560000. - The Church of England Pensions Board and their Housing Department can assist you with information about retirement housing, finance and pensions. - The Director of Mission and Ministry arranges the pre-retirement Conferences for clergy and their spouses.
 The contact details of the Director can be found in the on-line Directory or from the Diocesan Office 01634 560000.